makevoid/opensea-images-downloader/Readme.md

 execute this command to start scraping:

     rake COLLECTION_NAME="..."
+OPENSEA_API_KEY="..."

-(COLLECTION_NAME is the opensea collection name all lowercase, with spaces instead of dashes, as it appears in the URL)
+COLLECTION_NAME is the opensea collection name all lowercase, with spaces instead of dashes, as it appears in the URL.

+OPENSEA_API_KEY is the opensea api key required to call the NFT API which now requires API KEY token based authorization.

 ---